-- Tripods allow you to take long exposure photographs.
+- Tripods allow you to take long-exposure photographs.
 We’ve touched on this a couple of times, but it bears repeating.
-Without a tripod, there is no way to take a long exposure.
-That locks you out of all kinds of awesome photo opportunities such as astrophotography and light painting.
+Without a mobile tripod, there is no way to take a long exposure on a phone.
+That locks you out of all kinds of killer photo opportunities such as astrophotography and light painting.
 In many low-light situations, exposing the photo for longer will brighten the picture enough to make it easily visible without ruining the shot with too much light.

 - Tripods allow for smooth movement of the camera/phone.
 Sometimes you need to move the camera between shots or even during them.
 Panoramas, for example, require a steady hand to track perfectly horizontal.
 Taking rapid pictures of a fast-moving subject could benefit from the same skill.
 Many tripods (though not all) come with a bezel to facilitate smooth and easy movement that can be restricted to a single plane.

 - Selfies.
 Yes, selfies.
 It’s trite.
 It’s almost not worth mentioning.
 We’d be remiss, however, to not acknowledge that selfies make up a significant percentage of photos taken on phones.
-It’s possible that you’re going for the classic selfie look, the one where it’s obvious that you’re holding the phone.
+You may be going for the classic selfie look, the one where it’s evident that you’re holding the phone.
 If you’d like pictures that could deceive viewers into thinking you have a personal photographer (or even just friends), you’ll need to prop that phone up on a tripod and use the timed picture function or a wireless shutter remote.

 - Tripods can be a pain to carry around.
-It’s true.
 They’re inherently bulky.
-There are tripods that avoid this by using telescoping legs that stash inside of themselves, as well as tripods made of light but sturdy materials such as carbon fiber and aluminum.No matter how ingeniously constructed a tripod is, it’ll still take up an inordinate amount of space or weight.
+Some offerings avoid this by using telescoping tripod legs that stash inside of themselves, as well as tripods made of light but sturdy materials such as carbon fiber and aluminum.No matter how ingeniously constructed a tripod is, it’ll still take up an excessive amount of space or weight.
 That’s why many photographers elect to attach them to the outside of their lens pack.
-Phone tripods in particular tend to be proportionally smaller, but quality ones are still inconveniently large.
+Phone tripods, in particular, tend to be proportionally smaller, but quality ones are still inconveniently large.